Why Downtime In The Crib MIGHT Be Bad For Sleep

 Tips For Encouraging Healthy Amounts of Crib Downtime For Your Baby

-• Once past the initial sleep coaching period, limit “down time” to a maximum of 20-30 minutes before naps and 30 minutes prior to bedtime, if possible.
+• Once past the initial sleep coaching period, limit “downtime” to a maximum of 20-30 minutes before naps and 30 minutes prior to bedtime, if possible.

 • If your baby or toddler has not fallen asleep within 20-30 minutes of going down for a nap, consider getting them up and trying again about 30 minutes later.
 OR, if it’s at night, reconsider his schedule and consider pushing bedtime back.

-In the end, you know your baby best and what’s “too much” for one baby won’t be for another.
+In the end, you know your baby best.
+What’s “too much” for one baby won’t be for another.
 We had a client once whose toddler took 45 minutes to fall asleep at bedtime, no matter what time mom and dad put her down.
 She (the toddler) would “chat” to herself about her day and seemed to need that “unwind” time.
 For her, this was perfectly acceptable and even what she needed.
 Once our client knew that, she could build that downtime into her schedule.
 As always, keep in mind that something isn’t a problem until it becomes one.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.